indico/indico-user-docs/docs/conferences/sessions.md

 ![](../assets/conferences/sessions/set_session_type.png)

 You can see the scheduled session blocks in each session in the column _Blocks_.
 To upload material to the session, click on the link in the column named _Material_.
 This will bring up a dialogue window where you can upload files to the session.
+Note that this adds the files to the whole session, not to a session block.

 ![](../assets/conferences/sessions/blocks_material.png)

-The uploaded files will be visible in the event timetable in the corresponding session.
-The files are available in the session details under _Presentation materials_.
+The uploaded files will be visible in the event timetable in every session block belonging to that session.
+The files are also available in the session details under _Presentation materials_.

 ![](../assets/conferences/sessions/material.png)